Amtrak Platform Station

 When The Train Arrives At A Platform Station

 In some cases, Amtrak gives you a seat number; when you board, look for the numbers above the seat on the luggage rack.
-Amtrak assigned you a sleeping accommodation; check the ticket for your sleeping car and room numbers when you make your reservations.
+Amtrak assigned you sleeping accommodations; check the ticket for your sleeping car and room numbers when you make your reservations.

 Conductors may scan or lift your ticket before boarding the train; wait until you are on board.
 The crew and how many people are getting on with you determine when they collect them.
 Either way, have your tickets ready as you see the train coming or before.